Fonta1n3/FullyNoded-BitcoinCore/Pods/Tor/Tor/openssl/pyca-cryptography/docs/hazmat/primitives/symmetric-encryption.rst

 decrypt them.
 In many contexts, a lack of authentication on encrypted messages can result in a loss of secrecy as well.

-For this reason it is **strongly** recommended to combine encryption with a message authentication code, such as :doc:`HMAC </hazmat/primitives/mac/hmac>`, in an "encrypt-then-MAC" formulation as `described by Colin Percival`_.
+For this reason in nearly all contexts it is necessary to combine encryption with a message authentication code, such as
-``cryptography`` includes a recipe named :doc:`/fernet` that does this for you.
+:doc:`HMAC </hazmat/primitives/mac/hmac>`, in an "encrypt-then-MAC"
-**To minimize the risk of security issues you should evaluate Fernet to see if it fits your needs before implementing anything using this module.**
+formulation as `described by Colin Percival`_. ``cryptography`` includes a recipe named :doc:`/fernet` that does this for you. **To minimize the risk of security issues you should evaluate Fernet to see if it fits your needs before implementing anything using this module.** If :doc:`/fernet` is not appropriate for your use-case then you may still benefit from :doc:`/hazmat/primitives/aead` which combines encryption and authentication securely.

-.. class:: Cipher(algorithm, mode, backend=None)
+.. class:: Cipher(algorithm, mode)

     Cipher objects combine an algorithm such as :class:`~cryptography.hazmat.primitives.ciphers.algorithms.AES` with a